 In light of the growing number of successful cyber attacks on even the most technologically sophisticated entities, lawmakers and regulators in the United States and abroad have increased their attention to cybersecurity risk.
 In the United States, regulatory and enforcement activity relating to cybersecurity has continued to ramp up at the state level.
-Internationally, the European Union's General Data Protection Regulation (GDPR) will take effect in May 2018, significantly increasing data handling requirements for companies with even a minimal European nexus.
+Internationally, the GDPR has significantly increased data handling requirements for companies with even a minimal European nexus.
 Companies are thus facing a two-front storm, with regulatory risks compounding the security threat.